 Loans held for sale in the secondary market are carried at the lower of cost or estimated fair value in the aggregate.
+Loans originated for sale are recorded at cost and loans transferred to loans held for sale are transferred at fair value.
 Net unrealized losses, if any, are recognized through a valuation allowance by charges to current earnings.
 Gains or losses resulting from sales of loans held for sale, net of unamortized deferred fees and costs, are recognized at the time of sale and are included in other non-interest income on the Consolidated Statements of Income.
-The Company had \$1.8 million and \$7.9 million of loans classified as held for sale as of December 31, 2023 and December 31, 2022, respectively.
+The Company had \$37.6 million and \$1.8 million of loans classified as held for sale as of December 31, 2024 and December 31, 2023, respectively.